 Stop 9: Back to Hotel area for Dinner

-After a full day, we got dinner across the street from our hotel.
-We had heard about a dish called Iskender that we wanted to try.
+After a full day, I got dinner across the street from the hotel.
+We had heard about a dish called Iskender that I wanted to try.
 It was delicious lamb with tomato sauce on the top and served with yogurt.

 We enjoyed our first day in Istabul touring around the European side.